Pseudomanifold/latex-mimore/README.md

 in the main directory of this repository in order to build the example file.

+# License

+The template uses the MIT license.
+Please see the file [`LICENSE.md`](LICENSE.md) in the main directory of the repository for more details.

 # Contributing

 If you require additional features, find some bugs, or just have some